nutanix/calm-dsl/README.md

  - Abort runbook execution: `calm abort runbook_execution <runlog_id>`.
 It will abort the runbook execution.
  - Please look [here](docs/01-Calm-Terminology#runbooks) for more details.

+### Decompiling Runbooks (`.json`->`.py`)
+Decompilation is process to consume json data for any entity and convert it back to dsl python helpers/classes.
+Currently, decompile is supported for converting blueprint and runbook jsons to python files.
+Summary of support for runbook decompilation(Experimental feature):
+- Python helpers/classes are automatically generated with the use of jinja templates.
+- Generated python file is formatted using [black](https://github.com/psf/black)
+- Default values for most of the entities will be shown in decompiled file.
+- Separate files are created under `.local` directory in decompiled runbook directory for handling secrets used inside runbooks i.e. passwords etc.
+- Separate files are created under `scripts` directory in decompiled runbook directory for storing scripts used in variable, tasks etc.
+- Name of created files are taken from the context of variable/task.
+For ex: Filename for task script: _Runbook_test_rb_1_Task_Task2.py
+- Decompile existing server runbook: `calm decompile runbook <runbook_name>`.
+- Decompile runbook from existing json file: `calm decompile runbook --file <json_file_location>`.
+- Decompile runbook to a location: `calm decompile runbook <runbook_name> --dir <runbook_dir>`.
+It will decompile runbook entities to `runbook_dir` location.

 ### Task Library
  - List task library items: `calm get library tasks`.
 Use `calm get library tasks -q` to show only task library names.
  - Create task library item: `calm create library task -f <file>`.
 Command will create task under library.
 Please look at `calm create library task -h`.